 Visit this URL to help you understand what types of materials need to be properly cited and how to avoid plagiarism: University of Minnesota - explanation of sources that need to be cited.

-Remember: graphics, photos and other images are protected by copyright and must also be properly credited.
+Remember that graphics, photos and other images are protected by copyright and must also be properly credited.

 When you finish entering information for a course, workshop or program, it is submitted in a "pending activation" status.
 An administrator will review the information to make sure it's appropriate material for an ABE or WorkForce Center, then change the status to "Active."
 If the administrator has questions about the material you entered, you may be contacted before the status is changed and the course/program is available for searching and viewing.